kimdahee0815/HackTheMoon/README.md

 Well, you can basically find all the things you need when you go to Hack The Moon Info page. 🫠 There, you can find 10 recent files for each section.
 Most of the information would go into 3_Learning section.
+Other files, well folder names are very obvious, you know the drill. 🙂

+If you couldn't find the file, you can search files in the search bar on the left side!

 [^1]: goddess of hunt, the wilderness, wild animals, nature vegetation, childbirth, care of children and chastity